lunyiliu/LogLM/README.md

 ### Anomaly Detection

+In the task of log anomaly detection, we also compared the performance of LLaMA and LogInstruct using the aforementioned approach on the BGL and Spirit datasets.
+The results indicate that LogInstruct consistently outperforms LLaMA in detecting anomalies, demonstrating its robustness and superior capability in handling complex log data across different domains.

 |             **Model**             |    BGL    |  Spirit   |   Avg.    |
 | :-------------------------------: | :-------: | :-------: | :-------: |
 |          **LogInstruct**          | **0.625** | **0.278** | **0.452** |